 Find out today if you may be able to claim car accident anxiety compensation

 Anxiety can be very debilitating.
 It is worth seeing your GP to report your symptoms so the details can be put on your file.
 Additionally, your GP might be able to provide support and advice on how to cope.
 Some people require medication to deal with more severe symptoms, but there are other forms of treatment as well.
 Remember, every case is different and speaking to your doctor might help.

 Whatever happened to cause your accident, and however strong your case might be, the best thing to do first if you want to know about car accident anxiety compensation is to contact Accident Advice Helpline.
-You can do this on 0800 689 0500 now.
-Even if you’re out and about, you can still call on your mobile on 0333 500 0993.
+You can do this on 0800 689 5659 now.